For easy printing, download the The Need for Comparable Incentives for Public Power Issue Brief.

 There are many examples in the existing income tax code of how to accommodate tax-exempt entities when using the tax code to incentivize energy-related activities.
 However, the tax code also includes a variety of provisions which can make this conversion difficult or result in unintended consequences.
 For example, while a governmental entity can qualify for the PTC—it just has no tax liability against which to offset the credit—the tax code states specifically that no ITC will accrue to a government-owned project.15 As a result, it is not uncommon for legislation intended to accommodate public power to need further clarification or amendment to overcome these unseen hurdles.

 Taking a different approach is a proposal by House Ways & Means Committee Democrats—led by Subcommittee on Select Revenue Chairman Mike Thompson (D-CA).
-Released in November 2019, a discussion draft of the Growing Renewable Energy and Efficiency Now (“GREEN”) Act would revise various investment and production tax credits and make them available to tax-exempt entities.
-The provision would work like the earned income tax credit in that these tax credits would be refundable beyond the amount of income taxes actually paid.
+The Growing Renewable Energy and Efficiency Now (GREEN) Act (H.R.
+7330) would have revised various investment and production tax credits and made them available to tax-exempt entities.
+The provision would have worked like the earned income tax credit in that these tax credits would be refundable beyond the amount of income taxes actually paid.
+(This approach is increasingly referred to as “direct pay,” although it has no direct relation to direct payment bonds discussed above.)
 In practice, this would mean that a qualified investor who did not have income taxes against which to offset a tax credit could elect to receive a direct payment equal to 85 percent of the value of the tax credit for which the project would otherwise qualify.
 Tribal governments would receive the full value of the credit.
+The text of the GREEN Act was included, in full, in H.R.
+2, the Moving Forward Act, which passed the House on July 1, 2020.
+Further action on these bills was not taken in the 116th Congress, but they could be reintroduced in the 117th Congress.

 1. Jt.
 Comm. on Taxation, “Estimates of Federal Tax Expenditures for Fiscal Years 2019-2023,” JCS-55-19 (Dec.
 18, 2019).